 |Welcome to palustrine paradise.
 Pack Forest, WA, USA|

 About MeI am an applied ecologist working at the intersections of plant and forest ecology, hydrology, and fluvial geomorphology.
-I work to understand how floodplain and riparian forests and wetlands respond to changes in hydrology, disturbance, and environmental stress.
-I use this information to design and evaluate ecosystem restoration and conservation strategies.
+I look to understand how floodplain and riparian forests and wetlands respond to changes in hydrology, disturbance, and environmental stress.
+I primarily do this to design and evaluate ecosystem restoration and conservation strategies.

-Generally I link land and water management to wetland and riparian ecology and/or specific restoration and conservation outcomes.
-To do this I take a variety of research approaches, including analyzing ecological, hydrological, and physical habitat monitoring data, implementing experimental field trials, or monitoring on-the-ground restoration.
+Generally, I link land and water management to wetland and riparian ecosystem health.
+I also look at specific restoration and conservation outcomes.
+I take research approaches that include analyzing ecological, hydrological, and physical habitat monitoring data, implementing experimental field trials, or monitoring on-the-ground restoration.

-In addition to my work restoring and researching water-dependent ecosystems, I have served as president of the Society of Wetland Scientists' Pacific Northwest Chapter and have organized numerous conferences, working groups, and research collaborations.
-I enjoy working within a large community of river scientists and ecologists, stakeholders, and land management agencies to get on-the-ground ecosystem restoration and planning done.
-I like to learn from other people's achievements and tribulations.
+In addition to working at the interface between science and management, I've served as president of the Society of Wetland Scientists' Pacific Northwest Chapter and have organized numerous conferences, working groups, and research collaborations.
+I enjoy working within a large community of scientists, stakeholders, and agency partners to make on-the-ground ecosystem restoration and planning happen.
+I like people and I like learning from their achievements and tribulations.

 View Nate Hough-Snee's ecological research and restoration in a larger map

-EducationI earned my B.A. through the University of Washington's Program on the Environment and my M.S. in Ecosystem Analysis at what is now the School of Environmental and Forest Sciences.
-I recently completed my Ph.D in Ecology at Utah State University.
+EducationI earned my B.A. through the University of Washington's Program on the Environment and my M.S. in Ecosystem Analysis at what is now the UW's School of Environmental and Forest Sciences.
+I completed my Ph.D in Ecology at Utah State University in 2016.

 During my Ph.D I worked for the US Forest Service, as an EPA STAR Fellow, as a research assistant at USU, and as a private consultant.
 This non-traditional path to my Ph.D, allowed me to collaborate with researchers and land, water, fish, and wildlife managers from the US Forest Service, US Geological Survey, Columbia Habitat Monitoring Program, Utah Division of Wildlife Resources, and numerous universities.